Emil Lewis Holmdahl: Charge at San Andrés and promotion to Colonel

-Suddenly as Holmdahl charged, he was shot in the stomach and fell of his horse to the ground.
+Suddenly as Holmdahl charged, he was shot in the stomach and fell off his horse to the ground.
 The charge was successful as the Dorados overran the Huertista position, captured the artillery, and battered the defenders into submission.
 Martín Luis Guzmán, a Mexican Journalist, novelist, and historian credited Holmdahl with winning the battle.
 Holmdahl was awarded with an honorary Legion of Honor from the Mexican government, and a special promotion to colonel at only age 29, not even a year after having been promoted to major.
 A contemporary pamphlet described Holmdahl's charge as heroic and bold, noting that his courage should be memorialized in marble and bronze.
 Holmdahl spent 6 weeks in a Villista hospitable, where doctors stitched up his stomach and he quickly recovered with his accustomed vigor.
-By this point, Holmdahl was 30 years old and had been wounded several times, and although he was now an battle hardened and seasoned commander, his thirst for action and adventure remained undimmed.
+By this point, Holmdahl was 30 years old and had been wounded several times, and although he was now a battle hardened and seasoned commander, his thirst for action and adventure remained undimmed.